Rudo2204/mendo/README.md

 ## The solutions
 So there are two solutions to this:
 1. Occasionally Alt-tab to Anilist and press the `+` button to update your progress.
 Super easy, super convenient.
-2. Use an external command from MComix to run a command and use [Anilist's API](https://anilist.github.io/ApiV2-GraphQL-Docs/) to automate this process.
-And you can already guess I chose to do.
+2. Use the external command support feature of MComix to run an external command and make use [Anilist's API](https://anilist.github.io/ApiV2-GraphQL-Docs/) to automate this process.
+And you can already guess what I chose to do.

 <img src="https://i.imgur.com/ZfwMZZe.png" width="400" height="400">